microsoft/calculator-specs/active/FinanceMode/README.md

 ![figure2](./Assets_and_images/Fig2.jpg)
 <br/>
-Compound Interest Page…
+Compound interest page, on the calculate future value mode…
 <br/>
-The result should be the same as long as the the values are equal (just in different, e.g. 365 days, 12 months, 1 year)
+The result should be the same as long as the the values are equal (just in different time formats, e.g. 365 days equals to 12 months, witch eaquals to 1 year)
 <br/>
 ![figure3](./Assets_and_images/Fig3.jpg)
 <br/>